 What Is Power Of Attorney And How To Make It?

-At the end of life, there are some situations where you can not tackle them but face them.
-Suppose, there is a person who is not in a position to visit his native place and there is a part of their asset, property, or anything business that can not be left idle and has to be taken care off then they use this Power of Attorney so that in their absences there is a person is taking care of everything.
+In the end of life, there are some situations where you can not tackle them but to face them.
+Suppose, there is a person who is not in a position to visit his native place and there is a part of their asset, property or anything business that can not be left idle and has to be taken care off then they use this Power of Attorney so that in their absences there is a person is taking care of everything.

 What Is Power of Attorney?

-Although registration of a POA is not necessary but we recommend you to register POA in order to increase its authenticity.
-Registration Act 1908 provides for the POA that should be registered under section 32(c) of the Act.
+Although registration of Power of Attorney is not necessary but we highly recommend you to register the POA in order to increase the authenticity of this legal document.
+As per the Registration Act 1908 provides for the Power of Attorney that should be registered under section 32(c) of the Act.

 What are the different types of Power of Attorney?

-There are mainly two types of POA in India:
+There are mainly two types of Power of Attorney in India:

 General Power of Attorney (GPA)

-Here the individual is authorized with various powers to hold such finance, property-related power, and more.
+Here the individual is authorized with various powers to hold such finance, property related power and more.
 This only applies to a particular duty and lasts for a defined period of time.
-General POA is irreversible and the Right owner should agree with all actions taken by the grant.
+General Power of Attorney is irreversible and the Right owner should agree with all actions taken by the grant.

 Special Power Of Attorney (SPoA)